esitarz/docs-1/content/integration-services/authorizenet/authorize-and-capture-transaction.md

 ---
-title: Authorizenet: Authorize And Capture Transaction
+title: Authorize.Net: Authorize And Capture Transaction
 date: 2018-04-16
-category:Authorizenet
+category: Authorize.Net
 ---

-##  __Authorize and Capture Transaction Overview
+##  Authorize and Capture Transaction Overview

 Authorizing and Capturing a credit card transaction is one of the most involved methods included in this integration.
-This method will create a new Customer Payment Profile on Authorize.Net and credit card on OrderCloud.io if one does not already exist, authorize and capture a payment transaction on Authorize.Net, create a payment on OrderCloud.io tied to the authenticated userâs current Order (if a payment already exists, simply pass the ID in `PaymentID`), and also create a transaction tied to that payment.
+This method will create a new Customer Payment Profile on Authorize.Net and credit card on OrderCloud.io if one does not already exist, authorize and capture a payment transaction onAuthorize.Net, create a payment on OrderCloud.io tied to the authenticated userâs current Order (if a payment already exists, simply pass the ID in `PaymentID`), and also create a transaction tied to that payment.

-If the transaction authorization and capture are successful, but there is an error while creating the payment or transaction on OrderCloud.io, the Authorize.Net transaction will be voided.
+If the transaction authorization and capture are successful, but there is an error while creating the payment or transaction on OrderCloud.io, theAuthorize.Net transaction will be voided.

-##  __Authorize and Capture Transaction Request
+##  Authorize and Capture Transaction Request

 This method requires either CardDetails.CreditCardID (for a previously created card) or CardDetails.CardNumber and CardDetails.ExpirationDate (to create a